 The following information is provisioned in the UE in support of the UE assuming the role of a 5G ProSe UE-to-UE Relay:

-1) Authorisation policy for acting as a 5G ProSe Layer-3 and/or Layer-2 UE-to-UE Relaywhen the UE is "served by NG-RAN":
+1) Authorisation policy for acting as a 5G ProSe Layer-3 and/or Layer-2 UE-to-UE Relay:

+- when the UE is "served by NG-RAN":

 - PLMNs in which the UE is authorized to relay traffic for 5G ProSe Layer-3 and/or Layer-2 End UEs accessing 5G ProSe UE-to-UE Relays over PC5 reference point.

+- when the UE is not "served by NG-RAN":

+- Indicates whether the UE is authorized to relay traffic for 5G ProSe Layer-3 and/or Layer-2 End UEs accessing 5G ProSe UE-to-UE Relays over PC5 reference point.